 Shop frontages are uniformly unsympathetic, although at No. 117 and No. 139 High Street (both pubs) the aesthetic is better and, if not original, at least in keeping.
-More modern shopfronts have been installed to the Church Street/Castle Street tenements which, while a little unorthodox, are uniform in design and materials.
-Many replacement windows (and replacement rainwater goods) have been carried out in uPVC throughout the Conservation Area, including to buildings that are listed.
+More modern shopfronts have been installed to the Church Street/Castle Street Many replacement windows (and replacement rainwater goods) have been carried out in uPVC throughout the Conservation Area, including to buildings that are listed.
 At Glencairn Greit House the rear windows have been replaced in timber although the astragal sub-division is curious (and surely incorrect).